 How do I change my booking?

 We are happy to reschedule your appointment at any time.
 We ask that you give us plenty of notice so the appointment can be made available to other patients.
-We are open between 8am-8pm, seven days a week.
+We are open from 8am to 10pm on weekdays and 8am to 8pm on weekends.

 All you need to do is complete our step by step booking form and leave the rest to us.
 We will email or call you to confirm your booking*.
-Alternatively, you can request call back and one of our booking team will be happy to contact you.
+Alternatively, you can request call back and one of our Reservations Team will be happy to contact you.

 *Online booking is available for single region appointments only.
-All bookings are also dependent on confirmation via email from our bookings team and prices may vary based on your referral form.
-Call us on 020 7467 8800 for further advice or information.
+All bookings are also dependent on confirmation via email from our Reservations Team and prices may vary based on your referral form.
+Call us on 020 7042 1888 for further advice or information.

 All you need to do is provide us with your contact details and a brief message and one of our bookings team will call you back.